Nausheen328/Tic-tac-toe/README.md

 # Tic-tac-toe
-this is my first javascript project
+This is my first javascript project